jlevy/og-equity-compensation/README.md

     company.
 - 🄳 The [**valuation**](https://en.wikipedia.org/wiki/Valuation_(finance)) of the company is the
   present value investors believe the company has.
-  If the company is doing well, bringing in revenue or establishing indications of future revenue (like a growing number of users or traction in a promising market), the company’s valuation will usually be on the rise.
+  If the company is doing well, bringing in revenue or showing indications of future revenue (like a growing number of users or traction in a promising market), the company’s valuation will usually be on the rise.
   With that rising valuation, the **price** for an investor to buy one share of the company increases.